-In addition to the standards in USP Chapter 800, Hazardous Drugs - the following requirements apply to the handling of Hazardous Drugs.
-Handling in Healthcare Setting shall meet the following requirements of this article.
+In addition to the standards in USP Chapter 800, Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.
 Equipment used in nonsterile HD compounding shall be dedicated for use with HDs and shall be decontaminated after each use.